oliverliuoo/nyc-crime-covid19/README.md

 ### Introduction
 We will try to answer some of the following questions that we have interest in.

-1. Geological disparity of crime rate has always existed among different districts in NYC.
-Under years of city construction, is there a decrease in crime rate in those districts with high crime rates?
+1. What are the main features of crimes in NYC.
+We mainly concern about five Ws: What?
+Where?
+When?
+Who?
+Whom? --- What happend?
+Where and when did it happen?
+Who's more likely to be the victim and who's more likely to be the criminal?
+We hope knowing these could keep us safer (at least feel safer) in this city.

 2. How did the Pandemic affect crimes in NYC?
 Is there a noticeable increase in the number of cases, or the severity of the crime?

-3. As vaccination rate increased in the past year, the city has gradually recovered from the pandemic, how does this affect the unemployment rate, and more importantly, is there a connection between the unemployment rate and NY crime?
+3. Geological disparity of crime rate has always existed among different districts in NYC.
+How did the crime rate differs in different area(precinct) in new york city?
+Is the occurence of different crimes evenly distributed among all precincts?
 ### Data Source
 Crime Statistics in NYPD (main dataset)